 In a Hurry?
 Here’s Where to Stay in Scotland for One Night

 Is this amazing Scotland lodge booked for your dates?
-We’ve got your back with our other favorite properties below!
+I’ve got your back with our other favorite properties below!

 Staying in a Lodge in Scotland